-Earle, a Republican, was the representative for South Carolina's 8th congressional district from 1803 to 1805.
+Earle was the representative for South Carolina’s 8th congressional district and was a Republican.
+He served from 1803 to 1805.

 From Oct 1803 to Mar 1805, Earle missed 14 of 132 roll call votes, which is 10.6%.
 This is better than the median of 17.7% among the lifetime records of representatives serving in Mar 1805.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses, major life events, and running for higher office.

 |Oct 1803-Mar 1804||97||10||10.3%||24th|

 The information on this page is originally sourced from a variety of materials, including: